What Makes a DNA Fingerprint Unique?

 - Compare all of your sequences and fingerprints.
-Look at the pattern of bands.
+Look at the pattern of the bands on your different DNA gels.
 Do they match or are they different?
 Do unique sequences of DNA result in similar or different DNA fingerprints?

 If you like this project, you might enjoy exploring these related careers: